moov-io/wire/client/docs/WireFilesApi.md

 > Ping(ctx, )

-Ping Wire
+Ping Wire service

-Check the Wire service is running
+Check if the Wire service is running.

 ### Required Parameters